AlexiaJM/Deep-learning-with-cats/README.md

 This repository is a "toy" project so I can gain experience building deep neural networks.
 My first goal is learning to generate pictures of cats with Generative Adversarial Networks (^._.^).

+**Update** Many people were concerned about whether the generated images are really novel or rather just copies of the training dataset so I made a python function that output the 5 most similar training (real) images to the given generated (fake) images.
+See: https://github.com/AlexiaJM/Generative-model-most-similar-images.

 ![](/images/DCGAN_220epochs.gif)

 **Objectives (so far)**